HantsonAlec/Portfolio/README.md

 -   Chains and custom output parsers.
 -   Creation of an LLM agent that uses tools connected to thrid party apps.
 -   LangSmith

+## Small document assistant

+This LLM docs assistant PoC uses small open source models and will be running on a raspberry Pi.
+[View Code](https://github.com/HantsonAlec/LLM_Docs_Assistent)

+What I learned:

+-   Deployment of small LLM on a raspberry pi.
+-   Usage of vector store.
+-   Minimal RAG solution.